-Types of data that may be disclosed on application
+Types of data that may be delivered after application

 Statistiscal data (table data)

 We publish statistical data regularly on http://www.norpd.no.
-Application for access to statistical data (aggregated data) on drug consumption is relevant in cases where the desired information cannot be derived from http://www.norpd.no/.
-A precise description of the data needed must be included in the application, including metrics, time period, drugs (ATC code) etc. An empty table (shell table) showing the desired table layout (with only row and column names) should be attached.
+Application for access to other statistical data (aggregated data/tabular data) on drug consumption must include a precise description of the requested data, including metrics, time period, drugs (ATC codes) etc. An empty table (shell table) showing the desired table layout (with only row and column names) should be attached.
 Statistical data from the NorPD are generally presented in excel format.

-In a research file, each drug dispensed to each individual is presented by one row.
-A completed list of needed variables from the NorPD must be attached to the application (see below).
-It is important to only apply for variables that are necessary and justified by the research project's purpose.
-Data from the NorPD is generally delivered as a txt.file delimited by semicolon.
-For linkage of data from multiple health registries (including NorPD) or other data sources, the applicant should also choose the application form 'Application for access to data’.
+In a research dataset, each drug dispensed to each individual is presented on one row.
+A completed list of required variables from the NorPD must be attached to the application (see below).
+Only apply for variables that are necessary and justified by the research project's purpose.
+Data from the NorPD are generally delivered as a txt.file delimited by semicolons.
+For datasets including data from NorPD linked to one or several other health registries or other data sources, the applicant should also choose the application form 'Application for access to data’, see below.

-NorPD can be coupled with all key health registers and other data sources with access to the full identity of the individuals in the study population, provided legal permission has been granted.
+Data from the NorPD can be linked to data from other health registries and other data sources with access to the full identity of the individuals in the study population, provided legal permission has been granted.
 The data linkage will follow a standard procedure for linkage of data with the NorPD.

-It is important that applicants only tick variables that are necessary and relevant to the project objectives.
-This includes variables from registers that will be connected with NorPD.
+It is important that applicants tick variables that are necessary and relevant for the project objectives only.
+This includes variables from other health registries that will be linked to NorPD.

 Legal requirements for the delivery of data (only NorPD)

-Legal requirements for the delivery of linked data from NorPD with other data sources
+Legal requirements for the delivery of research datasets from NorPD linked to other data sources

-Please note that the NorPD is a pseudonymous registry, and data from the NorPD cannot be linked to data from other datasources that can easily lead to identification of individuals via the variables, ref. the NorPD Regulation § 5-3 first paragraph.
-If the applicant has requested many and detailed variables it can be problematic to link with other registries or other data sources that contain detailed information about individuals.
-It is therefore important that the applicant only requests variables that are relevant for the research project’s purpose.
+Please note that the NorPD is a pseudonymous registry, and data from the NorPD cannot be linked to data from other datasources that can easily lead to identification of individuals via the linked dataset.
+Only request variables that are relevant for the research project’s purpose.
 This applies both to variables from the NorPD and to variables requested from other data sources to be linked with NorPD.